-Peer Recovery coaching is a peer-based addiction and dependency recovery support service.
-It is non-clinical and nonprofessional and can be implemented concurrently with professional clinical services.
-Peer interventions have shown to improve engagement and retention of people seeking service and are effective in reducing incidents of return to use.
-Research also shows that long-term treatment and/or recovery outcomes are improved by assertive linkages to community-based recovery supports such as Recovery Coaching and Mentoring.
+Peer recovery has been shown to improve engagement and retention of people seeking services.
+They are effective in reducing incidents of return to use.
+Research also shows that long-term treatment and/or recovery outcomes are improved by linkages to community-based recovery supports such as recovery coaching.
 When those with lived experience walk side by side with counselors, therapists, nurses, doctors and the judicial system the outcomes can be dramatically improved.

 ● Prior to treatment